RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-09-16 (rev 40 — **the span figure in rev 39's ordinal rule was wrong and this register put it there.** *"About 31 points dark and 25 light"* came from a note, was transcribed rather than re-derived, and was produced by multiplying one step by three — but **`SL` makes the same Δ`L*` worth less as lightness rises**, so the true spans are ~35 and ~33.
+Last locked: 2026-09-16 (rev 41 — **the consumer that asked for the ordinal ruling is not using it, and two exemption reasons expired while their guards passed.** The picker's rating scale is categorical by intent — four hues meant to be *learned* so colour eventually rides alone — so the ruling was answered correctly and asked about the wrong thing.
+It stands, unused, and the status family stays untouched. **Recorded with it: a colour trained to carry meaning alone inherits an obligation its redundant version did not have**, because the strategy's success condition is when the word comes off. **`_PERMANENT_NOT_EMITTED` said *"no surface consumes it yet"* for two values an application had bound since the day they were registered** — emission and consumption are different acts and the reason conflated them; the guard passed correctly throughout because **the structure was protected and the sentence was not.** The teal exemption was the same shape. **A temporary reason for a permanent exemption is an expiry nobody set.** rev 40 — **the span figure in rev 39's ordinal rule was wrong and this register put it there.** *"About 31 points dark and 25 light"* came from a note, was transcribed rather than re-derived, and was produced by multiplying one step by three — but **`SL` makes the same Δ`L*` worth less as lightness rises**, so the true spans are ~35 and ~33.
 The rule is now the sizing